entest-hai/nextjs-scss-theme/readme.md

-# Getting started with NextJS and SCSS
+# NextJS theme by SCSS and Selection

 ### Init project nextjs